Are you looking for a monitor under $150? A monitor can make a massive difference to the experience of a competitive gamer.

 • Gives you an ergonomic advantage:

-Professional monitors help you to align your eyes to the correct spot on the monitor, which reduces neck strain and other physiological problems associated with remaining in one spot for too long.
+Professional monitors help you align your eyes to the correct spot on the monitor, reducing neck strain and other physiological problems associated with remaining in one spot for too long.

 Gamers stand to benefit from these monitors.
 They’re also great for home, school, and business use.